 Our Impact: Marshall CoLab

-Putting equity into action.
+Putting Equity into Action

 Students with disabilities frequently face low expectations, barriers to rigorous courses, and insufficient support to graduate high school and pursue their dreams.
 For students at the intersection of race, class, and ability, the challenges are even greater.
 However, research shows that up to 90% of students with disabilities can achieve at grade level when they receive high-quality instruction and appropriate accommodations.